xdmushui/partner-center-sdk/develop/EULA-Partner-Center-SDK.md

 ### MICROSOFT PARTNER CENTER SOFTWARE DEVELOPMENT KIT (SDK)

-## IF YOU LIVE IN (OR ARE A BUSINESS WITH YOUR PRINCIPAL PLACE OF BUSINESS IN) THE UNITED STATES, PLEASE READ THE “BINDING ARBITRATION AND CLASS ACTION WAIVER” SECTION BELOW.
+## IF YOU LIVE IN (OR ARE A BUSINESS WITH YOUR PRINCIPAL PLACE OF BUSINESS IN) THE UNITED STATES, PLEASE READ THE "BINDING ARBITRATION AND CLASS ACTION WAIVER" SECTION BELOW.
 IT AFFECTS HOW DISPUTES ARE RESOLVED.

 #